-The FNCC offers French language cultural activities by making a public library and periodicals available, by organizing French language courses and facilitating lectures, film screenings, theatre plays, concerts and exhibitions.
+The FNCC offers French language cultural activities by organizing French language courses and facilitating lectures, film screenings, theatre plays, concerts and exhibitions.

-Our bi-monthly Diary of Events, the Franco, keeps you up to date with cultural happenings facilitated or supported by the FNCC.
+Our monthly newsletter of events and courses keeps you up to date with cultural happenings facilitated or supported by the FNCC.